 The lymphatic system is a big part of immune health, prevents various cancers and strengthens your immune system.
-Unfortunately, the lymphatic system is the body’s red-headed step child: it doesn’t have a powerful organ like the heart to keep fluid flowing.
+Unfortunately, the lymphatic system doesn’t have a powerful organ (like the heart) to keep fluid flowing.
 Instead, it must be stimulated.
 There are lots of ways to improve your lymphatic health.

 Here are 10 of the most effective to stimulate your circulation every day!

 While the heart continuously pumps blood through the blood vessels, the lymphatic system relies on the movement of smooth muscles to transport fluid through the lymph vessels.

 Any type of massage can help with this, but if you feel your system needs more care, consider decongestive lymphatic therapy (DLT).
 This type of massage can reduce swelling and improve circulation throughout the lymphatic system.
 The program typical include lymphatic drainage massage, compression garments, exercise and skin care.

 You can also learn techniques for self-massage through many good online resources.
 Consider tools like a jade roller to use in your skin care routine on a daily basis.